data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-fftfreq)=
 ### fftfreq(n, /, *, d=1.0)

-Returns the discrete Fourier Transform sample frequencies.
-For a Fourier Transform of length `n` and length unit of `d` the frequencies are described as:
+Returns the discrete Fourier transform sample frequencies.
+For a Fourier transform of length `n` and length unit of `d` the frequencies are described as:

 ```
 f = [0, 1, ..., n/2-1, -n/2, ..., -1] / (d*n) if n is even